 A summary of the rights and responsibilities California employees and employers have under FMLA and CFRA.
 For California Employees FMLA is a federal law and CFRA is its State of California... more

-Written by attorney Stephen Sommers, about 1 year ago.
+Written by attorney Stephen Sommers, over 1 year ago.

 As of December 30, 2012 new regulations became effective that affect Californias Pregnancy Disability Leave.
 The Department of Fair Employment and Housing (DFEH) implemented new... more

 Written by attorney Nathaniel Hubley, about 2 years ago.